Sunday, November 22, 2015

 Dale Rusk was sitting at his desk when Karen entered, finishing a last swallow of black coffee from an evergreen mug.
 He gestured with his raised eyebrows for Karen to sit in the brown cloth chair in front of him.
 Rusk was a man in his early fifties, a rugged sculpted jaw beneath a stubborn five-o’clock shadow.
 The furrow between his eyebrows was deep, scar-like.
 When Karen sat, he picked up a manila folder from the top of his desk and held it in front of him as if he were weighing the cardboard.
 “I’ve got a letter here from a Nevada man who says his family decided not to stay at the park after an encounter with a woman ranger at the contact station.
 I’d like to hear your version of the incident.”

-Karen went through the whole story as carefully as possible, making sure to explain it without allowances for her gruff behavior.
+Karen went through the whole story as carefully as possible, making sure to explain it without excuses for her gruff behavior.

 He stared at her for a moment, biting his upper lip as if he hated to speak.
-Then he closed the manila folder and set it down on his desk.
+Then he set the manila folder down on his desk.
 “I’m going to suspend you for two weeks,” he said, “effective tomorrow morning.
 Perhaps that will give you time to think about your situation.”
 When Karen remained silent for an awkward moment, Rusk said, “Is there anything you want to say?”

 There was a lot she wanted to say, but she said, “No, Sir.”